 Fans should also be placed around the grow room to assist with humidity control.
 Humidifiers and other equipment that automatically monitor the temperature, humidity levels, and other conditions in your grow room are available for purchase if you decide that you would like to make that investment – some even allow for you to control them from your mobile device!
 But know that these tools are not required in order to get started, or to grow cannabis at home, successfully.

 Potting Your Plants

-Another option is to line your floor with plastic, and to place saucers underneath each plant when watering or flushing.
-If using this method, just remember to always remove and clean the saucers afterwards, otherwise they can become an thriving environment for mold growth.
+Another option is to line your floor with plastic and to place saucers underneath each plant when watering.
+If using this method, just remember to always remove and clean the saucers afterward, otherwise, they can become a thriving environment for mold growth.

 Controlling the Lighting

 Most cannabis plants require a “12-on, 12-off” light cycle.
 This means that your plants will need exactly equal amounts of “daylight” and “nighttime”.
 When your plants expect it to be nighttime, any disruption in this darkness can result in an abundance of seeds.
 For this reason, another priority consideration when planning your grow room is darkness.
 Will your plants be exposed to any ambient light sources, or will any surrounding light possibly seep in around doorways, windows, or exterior cracks?
 Take a moment to stand in the room while it is dark.
 Do you see any light at all?
 Use electrical or “blackout” tape to cover any visible light.
 Be sure to keep careful watch for glowing power strips, digital clocks, or other items that emit passive light.

 Additionally, tents are a popular choice for some growers.
 We think they work well while preparing young plants not yet ready to flower.
 However, they are known to have light leaks, so we don’t recommend using tents for flowering.
 Of course, if you have a room that’s totally dark and just don’t want to put holes in the wall, a tent could be a viable option for you to flower in.
 Just remember to keep this in mind when planning your grow space.